BestTimesToVisit.com Logo

 Cost:Same as Metro and Tram tickets.

-Uber and Bolt are widely available in Prague and can be a convenient option, especially late at night or when traveling with luggage.
-They offer door-to-door service and fixed pricing upfront.
+Uber and Bolt are widely available in Prague and offer a convenient door-to-door service, especially for late-night travel or when carrying luggage.
+They are generally more affordable than traditional taxis.

 Walking

-Prague's historic center is incredibly walkable, and many of the most famous sights are clustered together.
-Exploring on foot is the best way to discover hidden courtyards, charming alleys, and local cafes.
+Prague's historic center is incredibly walkable, and exploring on foot is the best way to discover hidden courtyards, charming alleys, and unexpected views.
+Many major attractions are within easy walking distance of each other.

 Cost:Free!

-Tip:Wear comfortable shoes – cobblestone streets can be unforgiving.
-Use offline maps (Google Maps or Maps.me) as Wi-Fi can be spotty in older buildings.
-Don't be afraid to wander off the main tourist paths; that's where the real magic of Prague lies.
-Allow ample time to get lost and enjoy the serendipity.
+Tip:Wear comfortable shoes!
+Prague's cobblestone streets can be challenging.
+Use offline maps or a navigation app like Google Maps or Maps.me.
+Don't be afraid to wander off the main tourist paths; that's where the real magic happens.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.